cypress-io/cypress/cypress-prioritization-and-triage.md

 ## Cypress Roadmap

-Our [high level roadmap](https://github.com/orgs/cypress-io/projects/13/views/1) shows high-level projects at Cypress.
+Our [Cypress App Priorities](https://github.com/orgs/cypress-io/projects/13/views/1) board shows the high-level roadmap at Cypress.

 The board flows from left to right as a ticket moves from the ideation and feasibility phase all the way to General Availability (GA) release.